 After crossing the bridge, turn left onto Lindenwald Ave. and immediately turn left onto a dirt road for Stuyvesant Falls Park.
 Follow the road to a larger area and park.

-Formed on the Agawamuck Creek in the High Falls Conservation Area, this tallest waterfall in Columbia County stands at 150 feet.
+Formed on the Agawamuck Creek in the High Falls Conservation Area, High Falls is the tallest waterfall in Columbia County, standing at a staggering 150 feet.
 Just downstream, you can also find Agawamuck Falls; another large, but less dramatic waterfall.

 Directions: From Hudson, at the junction of Route 66 and Route 23B, head northeast on Route 66 for 1.5 miles.
 Turn right onto Fish and Game Rd and continue for 3.8 miles to the intersection with Route 217.
 Turn left onto Route 217 and drive 1.4 miles.
 Turn right onto Roxbury Rd. and drive 0.2 miles.
 The parking area will be on the left.

 Park and follow the trail from the kiosk.
 The main trail will lead to the overlook.
 The final approach to the overlook is steep.

 There is also a spur trail will lead down to the creek just before the overlook.
 This unmarked trail passes by Agawamuck Falls.

 This mid-sized fall forms on the White Clay Kill in the Tivoli Bays Wildlife Management Area.

 Directions: From Red Hook, at the junction of Route 9 and Market St., head northeast on W Market St. for 1.8 miles.
 Turn right onto Route 9G and drive north for 3.4 miles to Kidd Ln.
 Continue on Kidd Ln. for 0.8 miles.